wamfever/erc1155-contract-test/README.md

+# Keyko ERC1155

-# In order to deploy the smart contract follow the next steps
+In order to deploy the smart contract, follow the next steps:

 ## Setup:
 ```bash